Busan–Gyeongnam Area

 Busan–Gyeongnam Area, also known as Pusan–Kyŏngnam (PK) is the metropolitan area of Busan, Ulsan, and Gyeongsangnam-do (Gyeongnam) located in southeast South Korea.
+Now it is called Buulgyeong.

 History

 Until 1963, before Busan become a "Directly Governed City", the whole area formed the Gyeongsangnam-do.

 Economy

-The GRDP in PK is 116,726 thousand KRW.

 Population

 PK has a population of 7,584,435, as of 2010.
-It is the second most populated metropolitan area after the Seoul Capital Area.
+It is the second most populated metropolitan area after the Seoul Metropolitan Area.